phpearth/docs/faq/general/what-is-a-framework.md

 * [Silex](http://silex.sensiolabs.org/)
 * [Slim](http://www.slimframework.com/)
 * [Yolo](http://yolophp.com/)

+## Miscellaneous

+* [API Platform](https://api-platform.com/) - API-first web framework on top of Symfony with JSON-LD, Schema.org and Hydra support.

 All the popular and the ones we have encountered in this group are listed above in alphabetical order.